-Application to participate in the Alliance Leadership Seminar has two steps.
+Application to participate in the Leadership Seminar has two steps.

-- An interested student submits a completed Application to their Chief Academic Officer.
+Step 1: An interested student submits a completed application to their Chief Academic Officer.
 Consult your Chief Academic Officer for your campus’ application due date.

 A complete application consists of the following.